-Auckland Council is appealing to boaties and leisure craft users to be waste-wise on the water over summer to conserve our oceans and coastlines.
+Auckland Council is appealing to boaties and leisure craft users to be waste-wise on the water over summer to conserve the oceans and coastlines for their own enjoyment and for future generations.

 Top tips for boaties

-- Keep covered rubbish and recycling bins on board.
-Make sure all your litter makes it into a bin.
-This includes cigarette butts and fishing line.
-Dispose of your waste responsibly once you are back on land.
+- keep covered rubbish and recycling bins on board; make sure all litter makes it into a bin, this includes cigarette butts and fishing line; dispose of your waste responsibly once you are back on land

-- If you see rubbish floating by, scoop it out of the sea, even if it's not yours.
-It’s just one of the things you can do to Be A Tidy Kiwi.
+- if you see rubbish floating by, scoop it out of the sea, even if it's not yours; it’s just one thing you can do to Be A Tidy Kiwi

-That’s 9.8 million litres of rubbish, or 325 shipping containers filled with loose litter.
+That’s 12.7 million litres of rubbish, or 425 shipping containers filled with loose litter

 Auckland Council offers a summer waste barge service over the peak holiday period at Man o’ War Bay, Waiheke Island to support leisure boat users to effectively manage their waste while out on the water for longer periods.